 Navigating in the sea of complexity

-Understanding this at the very start will give you a 360 view of how you are going to position your solution towards customer problems.
+Understanding this at the very start will give you a 360 view of how you will position your solution towards customer problems.

-Second, always keep the customers in the loop if there are changes your organizations are wanting to do.
+Second, always keep the customers in the loop if there are changes your organization want to do.
 If you would like to grow your relationships, you must approach it through a proactive mindset.
 It is not about the rule to follow, but what the organization prioritizes in achieving a shared goal.

 Das says you do not just create a product and sit in your garage.
-You must learn from your customers, identify the trends and issues impacting their domain or industry, and what behaviors they are showing or manifesting.
+You must learn from your customers, identify the trends and issues impacting their domain or industry, and what behaviors they show or manifest.
 Then engineer the solution to fit the market or product gaps.

 Speed of Innovation + Execution is the foresight of success!

 Innovating at this rate means speed is paramount, and achieving success involves partners and enablers.
-Das pointed out, no business or company can be successful focused only on its (own) success.
+Das pointed out that no business or company can be successful and focused only on its (own) success.

 Like the saying, no man is an island, holds an equivalent truth.
-In other words, organizations need to be part of a customer's world for them to thrive and succeed.
+In other words, organizations need to be part of a customer's world to thrive and succeed.
 If customers are not getting the support or there is a disconnect, neither party wins.
-Without this customer-centricity, it will be hard for an organization to provide the success customers are seeking and expecting.
+Without this customer-centricity, it will be hard for an organization to provide the success customers seek and expect.

 Many (businesses) can provide excellent product value, but unique experiences cannot.
-Success depends on the relationship you build and develop [with your customer], and it says a lot about the future of your company.
+Success depends on the relationship you build and develop [with your customer], and it says a lot about your company's future.